|Huluga skull and tools

 In 2007, mayor Constantino Jaraula assured the HCA and several journalists that he would protect and preserve Huluga.
 But until now, he has not done anything about this site.
 Mayor Jaraula spends great effort to forge a relationship with Norfolk, which is on the other side of the globe, but ignores the land of our ancestors, which is only eight kilometers away from City Hall.
 I do not see this behavior as meaningful to Gen. Douglas MacArthur who chose to be buried in Norfolk because of his mother's ancestral ties to the city.

 I hope the cooperative sister city agreement between Norfolk and Cagayan de Oro will help protect and preserve our heritage according to law, not only for commerce and tourism, but for science, education, and the enrichment of the cultural life of our people.

 Photographer and co-proprietor

-POSTSCRIPT: Copies of this email were also sent on June 18, 2008 to to the Norfolk Sister City Association, the Norfolk City Council and Pilot Online.
+POSTSCRIPT: Copies of this email were sent on June 18, 2008 to to the Norfolk Sister City Association, the Norfolk City Council and Pilot Online.
 On June 27, 2008, mayor Fraim's office sent a reply: